 Although never signed in the field, I-194 appeared as a full Interstate on the 1982 North Dakota Official Highway Map.
 It was omitted by the 2002 edition, but reappeared by 2007 as a business route.
-The 2015-16 map again shows I-194 with a tricolor shield, but with non-Interstate line work.
+The 2015-16 map again showed I-194 with a tricolor shield, but with non-Interstate line work.

-Interstate 194 was constructed at the same time Interstate 94 was built from Mandan eastward through Bismarck.
+Interstate 194 was constructed at the same time I-94 was built from Mandan eastward through Bismarck.
 This included the Grant Marsh Bridge spanning the Missouri River, which was dedicated on December 9, 1965.1 I-194 consisted of just the spur southeast to Memorial Highway and Main Avenue, the former alignment of U.S. 10 between the sister cities.